Save energy on ESP32 with Deep Sleep

 }

-on the Arduino IDE.
-Then during the subsequent boots, the ESP32 is awakened from deep sleep thanks to a timer every 5 seconds.
+displays the ESP32 wake-up source.
+During the first ESP32 boot, the wake-up was not caused by the Deep Sleep but by the “Hard resetting via RTS pin…” on the Arduino IDE.
+Then during the next boots, the ESP32 is woken up from deep sleep thanks to a timer every 5 seconds.

-You can change the duration of Deep Sleep by modifying the timer with the
+You can change the Deep Sleep duration by modifying the timer with the function esp_sleep_enable_timer_wakeup()

 ets Jun 8 2016 00:22:57